An accelerated frequency-independent solver for oscillatory differential equations

 Theorem~\ref{theorem:br} bounds a measure of the complexity of a solution of the perturbed Riccati equation (\ref{nonoscillatory:perturbed_riccati}) in terms of a bound on the complexity of the coefficient $q$.
 More explicitly, it states that the Fourier transform of the function $\delta$ is exponentially decaying with frequency assuming that the same is true of $p(t(x))$.
 Since $r$ is derived from $q$ and $\delta$, this has the effect of also bounding the complexity of $r$.
 The perturbation $\nu$ decays exponentially fast with the frequency parameter $\omega$, which means that (\ref{nonoscillatory:perturbed_riccati}) becomes indistinguishable from the Riccati equation for the original differential equation even at very modest values of $\omega$.
 Since all solutions of the Riccati equation are slowly varying when $\omega$ is small, it follows that for all intents and purposes we can always assume the Riccati equation has a nonoscillatory solution.
 The bound on the Fourier transform of $\delta$ implies that it can be well-approximated via a polynomial expansion whose number of terms is independent of $\omega$.
 Assuming the same is true of $q$, the solution $r$ of the perturbed Riccati equation, which is derived from $q$ and $r$, has this property as well.
 Finally, we note that while the conditions of Theorem~\ref{theorem:br} appear to be quite stringent, it can, in fact, be applied to a wide class of differential equations since it suffices to approximate the coefficient $q$ using one with the required properties.

 \end{subsection}

 \end{section}

-\begin{section}{Analysis of the Discretized Riccati Equation} In this section, we prove that when the Riccati equation (\ref{introduction:riccati}) is discretized over an interval $[a,b]$ via a Chebyshev spectral collocation method and the Newton-Kantorovich method is applied to the resulting system of nonlinear algebraic equations, the iterates converge to a vector which represents a nonoscillatory solution of (\ref{introduction:riccati}), provided that the frequency parameter $\omega$ is sufficiently large.
+\begin{section}{Analysis of the Discretized Riccati Equation} We now prove that when the Riccati equation (\ref{introduction:riccati}) is discretized over an interval $[a,b]$ via a Chebyshev spectral collocation method and the Newton-Kantorovich method is applied to the resulting system of nonlinear algebraic equations, the iterates converge to a vector which represents a nonoscillatory solution of (\ref{introduction:riccati}), provided that the frequency parameter $\omega$ is sufficiently large.
+Throughout this section, $\left\|\mathbf{v}\right\|$ denotes the $l^\infty$ norm of the vector $\mathbf{v}$ and $\|T\|$ is the $l^\infty$ operator norm of the linear mapping $T: \mathbb{R}^k \to \mathbb{R}^k$.

 We begin by discretizing (\ref{introduction:riccati}) via a standard Chebyshev spectral collocation method.
 To that end, we represent the solution $r$ of the Riccati equation by the vector

 of its values at the nodes $t_1,\ldots,t_k$ of the Chebyshev extremal grid on $[a,b]$, replace the differential operator by the Chebyshev spectral differentiation matrix and require that the resulting semi-discrete equation holds at $t_1,\ldots,t_k$.
 This yields the system of nonlinear algebraic equations